WangYuanMike/Kubernetes/CKA_note.md

 - `http://<public ip>:8080` can be used to check the traefik dashboard
 ### Remarks:
 - Ingress basically provides three functions: SSL termination, Layer 7 routing(e.g. path-based routing), and Load Balancing (done together with load balancer)
-- The core of an Ingress controller is Deployment(or Daemonset) and Service(usually with type Load Balancer)
+- The core of an ingress controller is Deployment(or Daemonset) and Service(usually with type Load Balancer)
 - Ingress resource defines the routing rules (normally is path-based), and it is implemented by the pods of ingress controller when the ingress resource yaml file is applied
 - Ingress does not have to be used together with a load balancer.
 The above case is an example.
 Basically ingress is just an entrypoint which takes the request from client and routes it to the target service based on the host name or path (i.e. L7 routing).
 However, Ingress is usually used together with a Load Balancer in front of it
 - Ingress controller can be used together with either L4 or L7 load balancer